 I am available to speak to writer’s groups and poetry workshops.
 Contact me for info.

-When not writing, I serve corporations in the greater Kansas City area as an ordained chaplain, working with Marketplace Ministries out of Dallas, Texas and teach creative writing to adults and children.
+When not writing, I serve corporations in the greater Kansas City area as an ordained chaplain, working with Marketplace Chaplains out of Plano, Texas and teach creative writing to adults and children.